Home

 • Excipients (non-active ingredients) are usually added to the capsule contents to prevent clogging of the filling machinery and to add bulk.

-While many of these are safe, recent research indicates that some such as magnesium stearate and titanium dioxide should be avoided.
 I would personally avoid talc-containing capsules/pills which may act as an irritant to damaged intestinal lining, especially if they are taken long term as in vitamin supplements.

-These excipients need not be shown on labels if only added to assist manufacture so you may not know they are there.
+Legally, excipients need not be shown on labels if only added to assist manufacture so you may not know they are there.

 Some capsules do not use excipients or fillers and this would be indicated on the label.